gsteixeira/nngolib/README.md

-# NNPyLib - A simple Neural Network Go library
+# NNGoLib - A simple Neural Network Go library

 NNGolib is a simplistic neural network library for Go.